 Handle the print very carefully as the wet ink can smudge easily.

 Now time to transfer your photo to paper!

 Carefully place your transparency with the wet ink side down onto your white paper.

-Take a moment to observe the print and discuss what you see.
+Take a moment to observe the print with your child and talk about what you see.

-See how the tiny droplets of ink have transferred to the paper?
-These tiny droplets up close might look blurry and messy.
-However, when you step away and look from a little distance, you can see your subject emerge from your impressions!
+These tiny droplets up close might look blurry and messy but when you step away with a little distance, you can see your subject emerge from your “impressions”!

-All artists should sign and date their prints.
-That way, everyone will remember the wonderful time you created this one-of-a-kind piece of art!
+Have your child sign and date their print to remember the time you spent together creating a unique one-of-a-kind piece of art!

 Some Final Thoughts…

 I hope you enjoyed bringing your photos to life and seeing them as an Impressionist!
 Next time you’re outside together remember to enjoy the moment and capture the “impressions” of your day.